Skip to main content

 The best decongestant for ears depends on the individual, the cause of the symptoms, and other factors like cost and generic availability.
 Although most OTC decongestants can be affordable, some may be more expensive.

-Unfortunately, OTC decongestants are rarely covered by insurance due to their widespread availability.
+Unfortunately, OTC decongestants are rarely covered by insurance.
 However, using a SingleCare discount card or coupon may help you save on the drug’s retail price.
+(Note: even though these drugs do not require a prescription for purchase, you’ll need a prescription from a healthcare provider in order to apply the SingleCare discount.)

-Decongestants are similarly effective for treating congestion.
 There is a lack of data directly comparing the effectiveness of decongestants.
 However, one study found phenylephrine is no more effective than a placebo.
 The study also found that pseudoephedrine is a more effective oral decongestant than phenylephrine.
+As mentioned above, the FDA has stated that when taken in oral forms, phenylephrine is not effective as a nasal decongestant.

-Decongestant sprays may work more quickly than oral decongestants.
+Decongestant nasal sprays may work more quickly than oral decongestants.
 However, they are limited by an increased risk of rebound congestion if used for more than a few days.
-For patients with ETD caused by allergic rhinitis, a nasal steroid spray, and antihistamine are better options than other drugs.
+For patients with ETD caused by allergic rhinitis, a nasal steroid spray and antihistamine are better options than other drugs.

-It’s important to note that nasal sprays should only be applied to the nose.
+It’s important to note that nasal sprays should only be used in the nose.
 They should not be used in the ears.
 It’s best to speak with a pharmacist for directions on how to use your medicine if you have concerns.

 Ear decongestant side effects